hankbao/libreboot/docs/hardware/t60_security.md

 ===========

-EC: Cannot be removed but can be mitigated: it contains non-free non-loadable code, but it has no access to the computer\'s RAM.
+EC: Cannot be removed but can be mitigated: it contains non-free non-loadable code, but it has no access to the computer's RAM.
 It has access to the on-switch of the wifi, bluetooth, modem and some other power management features.
-The issue is that it has access to the keyboard, however if the software security howto **(not yet written)** is followed correctly, it won\'t be able to leak data to a local attacker.
+The issue is that it has access to the keyboard, however if the software security howto **(not yet written)** is followed correctly, it won't be able to leak data to a local attacker.
 It has no network access but it may still be able to leak data remotely, but that requires someone to be nearby to recover the data with the help of an SDR and some directional antennas[\[3\]](#ref3).